alcf-lidar/alcf/mie_scattering/README.md

 followed by a header line (`r qext qsca p180`), followed by lines containing four space separated columns:

-- `r` – particle radius (um)
+- `r` – particle radius (μm)
 - `qext` – extinction efficiency (1)
 - `qsca` – scattering efficiency (1)
 - `p180` – scattering phase function at 180 degrees (1)

-The particle radii range from 0.1 um to 100 um by 0.1 um, and radii identified as "spikes" by MIEV are ignored (not printed).
+The particle radii range from 0.1 μm to 100 μm by 0.1 μm, and radii identified as "spikes" by MIEV are ignored (not printed).

 Example: